majkolla/Optimization-of-Magnetic-Reference-Layer/meeting_summaries.md

 - Compare reflectivity genx vs mine
 - Compare senstiviet genx vs mine
 - check paper stats and compare

+THE COTI GRAPH IS WRONG!
+I NEED TO SOLVE IT SO WE CAN SEE THE OPTIMUM FOR THE RATIO OF COTI